House Dems plan budget vote next week, defying moderates

 Nine centrists have threatened to vote against their own party's budget blueprint, enough to defeat it in the closely divided House.
 They want the chamber to first approve a separate $1 trillion bill financing highway, water supply and other infrastructure projects, their top priority.

-Instead, Majority Leader Steny Hoyer D-Md., said he’d like the chamber to approve the budget resolution next Tuesday, according to a participant in the call who spoke on condition of anonymity.
+Instead, Majority Leader Steny Hoyer D-Md., said in a conference call among House Democrats that he’d like the chamber to approve the budget resolution next Tuesday, according to a participant in the call who spoke on condition of anonymity.
 The House returns the previous day for what lawmakers hope will be an abbreviated interruption of their August recess.

 If all Republicans oppose the budget as expected, Democrats could lose no more than three of their own votes and prevail.
 The budget's congressional approval would prevent Republicans from killing the subsequent $3.5 trillion bill, probably this fall, from bill-killing Senate filibusters.